Frequently Asked Questions

 We coordinate visits with public relations staff and destination representatives and also visit incognito.
 Although we welcome complimentary hostings and media rates when appropriate and a fit for our editorial requirements, we also may visit on our own at a date and time of our team’s convenience without notifying the staff on site.

 At the same time, we try to replicate a guest experience by having them stay, sleep, dine, explore the actual property, restaurant, spa, attraction and destination.
-After all guests don’t only walk around and look at the property, meals, services and facilities they stay and experience them.
-Our audience doesn’t want to read a promotional brochure or about what a travel agent or writer saw when they did a site inspection; they prefer to read and see photos of what our team experienced first hand during a real stay, meal, etc.
+After all guests don’t only walk around and look at the property, meals, services and facilities; they stay and experience them.
+Our audience doesn’t want to read a promotional brochure or about what a travel agent or writer saw when they did a site inspection; they prefer to read and see photos of what our team experienced first hand during a real stay, meal, tour, performance, etc.

-Most properties, successful ones especially, set aside marketing funds for promotional efforts including ads, familiarization media and travel agent trips, and VIP hostings.
+Most properties, successful ones especially, set aside marketing funds for promotional efforts including ads, familiarization media trips, and VIP hostings.
 Hosting a team for a real experience is part of the funding and provides prospective guests an opportunity to know what real travelers (rather than industry people or promoters) think.
 Complimentary hostings and media rates facilitate team visits, provide real information for readers and exposure opportunities for those we cover.
 It’s a win win situation for everyone.

 While we focus on the positive aspects of a property if there is a salient feature we make note of it.
 That is to say if we think the view is good we will mention it, if there is poor sound insulation that affected the quality of our team’s stay we will share that.
 On the other hand, if we don’t say the service was good don’t assume it was.
 A property, product, service, meal is seldom perfect in every way.
 We look for balance and an overall experience that is worth repeating and recommending to like minded people.